nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. chicken rice: 702 kcal
 3. wanton noodles: 409 kcal

 Step 2.
-The user inputs `review` command, creating a `ReviewCommand` object.
+The user executes `review` command, creating a `ReviewCommand` object.

 Step 3.
 The `ReviewCommand` created is executed by `ReviewCommand#execute()`.